 CHRONIC PAIN is defined as pain that lasts longer than 12 weeks whereas acute pain is the sudden onset of pain that cautions us to conceivable injury.
-A popular alternative definition of chronic pain, involving no arbitrarily fixed duration, is “pain that extends beyond the expected period of healing”.
+A popular alternative definition of chronic pain, involving no arbitrarily fixed durations, is “pain that extends beyond the expected period of healing”.

-The US Institute of Medicine says chronic pain in the US affects about 100 million adults, costs $560-$635 billion annually in health care costs and lost productivity and is a major cause of missed work.
+The US Institute of Medicine says chronic pain in the US affects about 100 million adults, costs $560-$635 billion annually in health care costs and lost productivity, and is a major cause of missed work.
 It is complex and unique to each person.

 In Chronic Pain, the nervous system remodels continuously in response to repeated pain signals (Marcus, 2000):

 - Nerves become resistant to the antinociceptive system

 Chronic inflammation causes pain and damages tissue.
 This constantly threatens the nervous system causing an imbalance in the body that disrupts your sleep because the body feels in danger all the time.
 Chronic pain is one of the reasons for depression and is common in people with anxiety disorders.

 |Common Chronic Pain Disorders|

 |Back pain||One of the most common causes of chronic pain in people.
 Illness, accidents, and infections are among the causes of back pain.

 Symptoms include persistent aches or stiffness anywhere along the spine; sharp, localized pain in the neck, upper back, or lower back, especially after lifting heavy objects or engaging in strenuous activity; and chronic ache in the middle or lower back, especially after sitting or standing for extended periods.